juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 ## Speed control

-The linear and rotational confinement and shear cells requires the same motor: a Mitsubishi HG-KR053.
-The motor could be controlled using the Melservo controller and a PLC.
+The linear and rotational confinement and shear cells requires the same motor: a Mitsubishi HG-K053.
+The motor could be controlled using the Mitsubishi, Melservo R-J4-10A-RU controller and a PLC.
 This last one is useful to send commands programmatically and to connect the cell in an LAN for intrumentation.
 Regarding the software, a simple control was implemented to change speed and direction.
 The main (avalaible) parameters that affect the Mitsubishi motor are three: